-Upcoming on-campus information session at Stanford:
+Upcoming virtual information session webinar:

 There is no 'typical' MLA student.
 Our students are diverse in age, background, culture, profession, and in their expectations for the program.
 We are seeking an energetic group of people who look forward to a rigorous program of broad exposure and intellectual growth.

 - A bachelor's degree (or international equivalent) from a college or university accredited by a regional accrediting association (applicants with an international bachelor's degree can check that they meet the minimum level of study required here)

 - A minimum 3.0 GPA from the student's undergraduate institution (the admissions committee also gives consideration to postgraduate experiences and recent accomplishments)

 - Significant background, coursework, and/or accomplishment in the liberal arts.
 This can include undergraduate and/or graduate coursework, courses taken through continuing studies programs, volunteer work, or careers in related fields.